Bring your cake and eat it, too

 “Just as fish don’t know they’re in water, people often find it difficult to see and recognise their own culture until they start comparing it with others.”

 Why is this interesting?

-Improving company culture is clearly becoming more and more relevant.
+Improving company culture is clearly becoming more and more of a priority.
 Besides the regulatory changes that advocate for more openness and transparency, there’s an increased awareness towards the advantages of positive, purposeful and psychologically safe work environments.
-Especially now that we’re finally in what we may call the “post COVID-19” era, geographical location and distance don’t seem to mean much anymore.
+Especially now that we’re finally in what we may call the “post COVID-19” era, geographical location and distance don’t seem to mean much.
 The remote-working, borderless and culturally abundant atmosphere is the new normal for a lot of organisations.
 It is quite obvious why a pragmatic understanding of the different cultures present in your organisation is a must for enhancing communication and maintaining a conflict-free environment at work.